Mojang/minecraft-creator-tools/ProjectStructure.md

 # Project Structure

 Most logic source is located under the /app folder.
-Run `npm run all` to do a full build of the project.
+Run `npm run all` to do a synchronization of NPM and pre-build activities plus a full build (it should be a one-stop-shop for getting everything set up).
 This application compiles to a web app (`npm run web` and/or `gulp webbuild`) and as NodeJS-compatible libraries (`gulp jsncorebuild`).
 Also, there is a small suite of tests (`npm run test`).

 ## Core Types: Carto, Project, and ProjectItem